chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/FatFs/FatFs_RAMDisk_RTOS/readme.txt

 @par Application Description

-This application provides a description on how to use STM32Cube firmware with FatFs middleware component as a generic FAT file system module, in order to develop an application exploiting FatFs offered features with RAM disk (SDRAM) drive in RTOS mode configuration.
+How to use STM32Cube firmware with FatFs middleware component as a generic FAT file system module.
+This example develops an application exploiting FatFs features with a RAM disk (SRAM) drive in RTOS mode configuration.

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.